reactjs/react.dev/content/docs/addons-animation.md

 #### Rendering a Different Component

 `ReactTransitionGroup` renders as a `span` by default.
 You can change this behavior by providing a `component` prop.
-For example, here's how you would render a `<ul>`:
+For example, here's how you would render a `<ul />`:

 ```javascript{1}
 <ReactTransitionGroup component="ul">